gamma-opt/RobustDecisionProgramming.jl/docs/src/distributional_robustness/best-worst-case-expected-value.md

 $$𝐮=(u_1,u_2,...,u_k)∈ℝ^k.$$

-Finally, we define **expected value** as a function of probabilities and utilities
+Now, we can define **expected value** as the dot product of probabilities and utilities

 $$𝔼(𝐩,𝐮)=𝐩⋅𝐮.$$

 ## Best Worst-Case over Uncertainty Set
 The uncertainty set encapsulates the uncertainty in the probabilities.
-Given probabilities $𝐩,$ we define the **uncertainty set** $𝐐_𝐩$ as a finite set of discrete probabilities near $𝐩.$ We will explain how to form a finite uncertainty sets on [Uncertainty Sets](@ref uncertainty-sets) page.
+Given probabilities $𝐩,$ we define the **uncertainty set** $𝐐_𝐩$ as a finite set of discrete probabilities near $𝐩.$ We will explain how to form a finite uncertainty sets on [Uncertainty Sets](@ref uncertainty-set) page.

 ### Maximin Expected Value
 We define the problem as maximizing the minimum expected value over decision variables $Z$